Rapptz/discord.py/docs/guide/quickstart.rst

     intents = discord.Intents.default()
     bot = commands.Bot(command_prefix="!", description="This is my awesome bot!", intents=intents)

 This is your bot instance.
-You can name it whatever you like but for simplicity's sake we will keep it as is.
+You can name the variable whatever you like but for simplicity's sake we will name it ``bot``.
 You will need to specify a ``command_prefix`` here, we use ``!``, but you can use any string, or a list of strings for multiple prefixes.

 .. note::